-There are hundreds of covered bridges dotting the New England landscape.
-Here are a few favorites to add to your itinerary from Escape’s New York depot for some great photo ops!
+There are hundreds of New England covered bridges you can visit.
+Here are a few favorites to add to your itinerary from Escape’s New York camper van rental site for some great photo ops!

 Vermont has 104 covered bridges, so you may just stumble on one accidentally in your travels without even having to plan.
 If you’re a planner, here is a list of some of the Vermont bridges and their locations from VisitNewEngland.com to add to your route.

 The Taftsville Bridge over the Ottauquechee River is in Woodstock, VT.
 Built in 1836, it is one of the oldest in the state.
 Check out the quaint town of Woodstock and visit the nearby Long Trail Brewery, Killington Mountain for some hiking (or skiing!), and watch the glass blowers at Simon Pearce after hiking Quechee Gorge.

 The Cornish-Windsor bridge is the longest covered bridge in the United States at 450 feet long!
 This bridge spans the Connecticut River from Windsor VT to Cornish, NH, so you can cross state lines and keep on going!